English Law & Legal Methods Summer Programme

 Programme Director: Dr Roderick Munday

 This 4-week programme presents the central aspects of English law for lawyers and law students from countries whose legal systems are not based on English common law.
 Much of the emphasis is on general structure of the law and legal methods, although detailed study of substantive law is also covered.
 It attracts participants from across the globe.
-(Students from common law countries or from countries mixed legal jurisdictions may also enquire about taking part in this programme.)
+(Students from common law countries or from countries with mixed legal jurisdictions may also enquire about taking part in this programme.)

 The academic programme